top of page

 • Your case involves employment-based immigration, school, or licensing

-You need BOTH if:
+You Need BOTH If:

 • Your diploma/transcripts are not in English